meifhuang/meifhuang/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Mei, a data engineer in training passionate about turning messy data into actionable insights.
-I started in web development before diving into data science, where I recently built my first ETL pipeline for a nonprofit.
 I enjoy tackling complex problems, learning new technologies, and applying my skills to projects that make a meaningful impact.

 ## Skills